Religious freedom vs. 'gray water.' AP explains ruling favoring Amish families who shun septic tanks

 Religious freedom vs. ‘gray water.’
 AP explains ruling favoring Amish families who shun septic tanks

-The state Court of Appeals on Monday found that the Swartzentruber Amish community in southeastern Minnesota doesn’t need to install septic systems to dispose of “gray water,” which is dirty water left from dishwashing, laundry, bathing, and other tasks not involving toilet waste.
+The state Court of Appeals on Monday found that members of the Swartzentruber Amish community in southeastern Minnesota don’t need to install septic systems to dispose of “gray water,” which is dirty water left from dishwashing, laundry, bathing, and other tasks not involving toilet waste.
 Two years ago, the U.S. Supreme Court reversed court rulings that had required the group to install septic tanks.

+The Supreme Court ruling said governments can infringe on sincerely held religious beliefs only as a last resort and sent the case back to Minnesota, where the appellate panel ruled that state and local officials “failed to demonstrate a compelling state interest” to justify overriding the Amish families’ religious freedom.

 Here’s a look at the legal dispute and the traditionalist religious community at the root of it.